CGC Class

 Attending a CGC class strengthens the bond between you and your dog while providing a supportive environment for learning.
 Collaborating with fellow dog owners who share similar goals fosters a sense of community.
 Moreover, expert guidance ensures that you and your dog receive the necessary training to excel in the CGC test.

 Engaging in the CGC program and participating in a CGC class in Medford, Oregon, demonstrates your commitment to responsible dog ownership.
 Your dog's newfound skills will enable them to navigate public spaces confidently, displaying respectful behavior towards others.
-Ultimately, achieving the Canine Good Citizen certification showcases your dog's capacity to behave amicably in a variety of situations, showcasing their role as an esteemed community member.
+Ultimately, achieving the Canine Good Citizen certification showcases your dog's capacity to behave amicably in a variety of situations, highlighting their role as an esteemed community member.

 Our CGC Prep Course concentrates on refining the skills required for the CGC Test, culminating in a CGC Test Night.
 This program's objective is to ensure that our beloved dogs can interact harmoniously with the community.
 To earn the CGC certificate, dogs must successfully complete a 10-item Canine Good Citizen (CGC) Test.
 Dogs passing the CGC test receive a certificate from the American Kennel Club and become part of the AKC's Canine Good Citizen (CGC) Archive.
 The AKC issues a framed certificate, a symbol of achievement that you can proudly showcase.
 If you've already honed your skills, consider signing up for the test.
 Contact us to join the list for the next available CGC test.
 This experience not only identifies areas needing further training but also offers your dog an opportunity to shine.
 Your dog might even surprise you with their abilities!

 We welcome you to join us in this transformative journey of responsible dog ownership and well-mannered companionship.
 Feel free to reach out to us to learn more about our CGC classes and how they can benefit you and your beloved furry friend.
+Together, let's make Medford and the entire Rogue Valley a community filled with well-mannered, happy dogs!

 What is the Canine Good Citizen (CGC) Test?